 In addition to the above, there is a variety of other ICT equipment in school including: BeeBots, Lego WeDo, microphones and Crumble Bot Robots.
 In EYFS and Key Stage 1, class teachers integrate digital technology and computing skills teaching within their WOW curriculum.
 For example, using bar charts to represent their runner bean growth, linked to their text, "Jasper's Beanstalk".

 In Key Stage 2, the children are taught Computing through the subject specialism cycle.
 This means that each KS2 child receives an hour of teaching every week across the school year, ensuring the correct number of National Curriculum hours are covered for this subject.
-The Subject Specialist Cycle ensures that the most skilled teacher in Computing is sharing that passion and skill set with the pupils in Key Stage Two.
+The Subject Specialist Cycle ensures that the most skilled teachers in Computing share their passion and skill set with the pupils in Key Stage Two.

 There are literally hundreds of ways we can demonstrate the excellent impact our curriculum design has on our pupils.
 In a nutshell, here are some examples: